Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Elliptic boundary value problems

 \item If $0 < \nu < 1/2$, then

-Since $\sigma_1(T^-)(y,\eta)$ is linear in $\eta$, it must have a nontrivial zero at each $y \in \partial X$ provided the dimension of the underlying manifold $X$ is at least four (or three if $T^-$ is real).
+Since $\sigma_1(T^-)(p,\eta)$ is linear in $\eta$, it must have a nontrivial zero at each $p \in \partial X$ provided the dimension of the underlying manifold $X$ is at least three (or two if $T^-$ is real).
 In that case the Lopatinski{\v\i} condition necessarily fails at every point on the boundary. \end{enumerate}

 \end{example}

 \begin{example} Consider the operator $\Delta_\nu = |\TD|^2 + D_y^2 + D_z^2$ acting on $(0,1) \times \mathbb{T}^2$, where $(y,z)$ are standard coordinates on $\mathbb{T}^2 = (R/2\pi\mathbb{Z})^2$.
 Clearly $\Delta_\nu$ is an elliptic Bessel operator.
 Consider the boundary value problem